home about resources filmscamp johnny reb

 John Bell Hood

 Born on June 1, 1831, Kentucky native John Bell Hood rose to the top faster than any other Confederate officer, and fell tragically just as fast.
 After a distinguished U.S. Cavalry record battling Comanches, Hood resigned his commission to serve the Confederacy.
 While in command of the Texas Brigade, he gained fame and honors by breaking the Union line at the Battle of Gaines Mill; a victory that initiated a massive Federal retreat from the gates of Richmond.
 At Second Manassas, the Texas Brigade smashed the Union Army of Virginia's left flank, almost destroying the entire army.
 Such glory came at a price; he lost the use of an arm at Gettysburg and had a leg amputated at Chickamauga.
 He walked with the aid crutches and had to be strapped on to his saddle.
 Hood was promoted to lieutenant general after the Battle of Chickamauga then later replaced the vacillating General Joseph E. Johnston as Commander of the Army of Tennessee.
 Unrelenting attack was the cornerstone of Hood's tactics.
 Horrendous casualties ensued from reckless assaults outside Atlanta and he was forced to abandon the city to Sherman's army.
 Instead of defending the Confederate heartland against Sherman, he chose to march toward Tennessee with hopes of cutting the Union supply line.
 Disaster came at Franklin, Tennessee in November, 1864 where Hood's suicidal attack cost his army the lives of 6 generals and casualties of 6,252 men.
 After a tortured march, the pitiful remnants of his command were almost destroyed at Nashville.
 Hood resigned shortly afterwards.
 Death came on August 30, 1879 at New Orleans.
 He, his wife, and one of their eleven children were victims of yellow fever.
-Still highly thought of by his Texans, a Texas county and a U.S. Army fort were named after him.
+Hood County was named after him.

 Albert Sidney Johnston